 “You can’t just walk onto campus as a Christian and not be ready to defend your faith,” Kenfield said.

 During his first class, Introductory Biology, the opportunity arose.
 Biology Professor Dr. Kenton Burns briefly mentioned the topic of evolution and was immediately blasted with the christian rock song at full volume.
 While the song played, Kenfield raised one hand in the air and pointed at the professor with the other, shaking his finger at him to the pulse of the hit song.
-“He’s livin’ on the inside, roarin’ like a lion!” he sang at the top of her lungs until the campus police were forced to remove him from the class, still singing.
+“He’s livin’ on the inside, roarin’ like a lion!” he sang at the top of his lungs until the campus police were forced to remove him from the class, still singing.
 “Roaring!
 He’s roaring!
 He’s roaring like a lion!!
 RAAAWR!”

 Kenfield was asked to please stop disrupting the class and to come to the professor directly if he had any issues with the curriculum.